-Pig farming in India is one of the lucrative and profitable livestock businesses and most of the people are successful in commercial pig rearing business.
+Pig farming in India is one of the lucrative and profitable livestock businesses and most people are successful in the commercial pig rearing business.
 Commercial pig farming is beneficial due to the fact that pigs are prolific breeders can deliver 10 to 14 piglets in a single birth.
 Pig meat (pork) has an excellent demand since this red meat is a good source of protein and tasty as well.
-As pigs are prolific breeders, the animals in the farm can be doubled within a short period of time.
+As pigs are prolific breeders, the animals on the farm can be doubled within a short period of time.
 Pigs have fast growth rate than other livestock in a similar category.

 Pork has good demand in the export market as well.
 Apart from meat, there are other products such as pig fat, skin, hair, pork, and bones are used to make some luxury items.
-To be successful in commercial piggery business, you must have a proper pig farming business plan based on your budget.
+To be successful in the commercial piggery business, you must have a proper pig farming business plan based on your budget.
 Nowadays there are many pig farming training centers and Pig breeding centers established in India.
-Before entering into commercial piggery business, you must know the facts different breeds of pigs and their management.
-You can attend any pig training courses to know more about commercial pig farming business.
-You can also visit nearby pig farms for learning about problems in commercial pig farming business.
+Before entering into the commercial piggery business, you must know the facts about different breeds of pigs and their management.
+You can attend any pig training courses to know more about the commercial pig farming business.
+You can also visit nearby pig farms for learning about problems in the commercial pig farming business.
 Let us discuss more on how to raise pigs for meat in the commercial livestock business.

 Scientific Name of a Pig